 Professor Ferguson's more recent work has explored the surprising creation and/or expansion (both in southern Africa and across the global South) of social welfare programs targeting the poor, anchored in schemes that directly transfer small amounts of cash to large numbers of low-income people.
 His work aims to situate these programs within a larger “politics of distribution,” and to show how they are linked to emergent forms of distributive politics in contexts where new masses of “working age” people are supported by means other than wage labor.
 In this context, new political possibilities and dangers are emerging, even as new analytical and critical strategies are required.
 His book on this topic (Give a Man a Fish: Reflections on the New Politics of Distribution) was published in 2015.

 Since this latest book, he has been working on two new projects.
 First, a programmatic paper (co-authored with Tania Li, "Beyond the 'Proper Job'") argues for the need for an analytical refocusing of global political-economic inquiry in response to the diminishing centrality, in much of the world, of livelihoods based in stable waged labor, and a widespread loss of faith in the promise of the semi-mythical “proper job”.
 Second, a new theoretical essay explores the ways that “presence” (rather than membership) can serve as a basis of social obligation (including the obligation to share).
-The essay is now in press (Prickly Paradigm Press), with a scheduled publication date of February 2021.
+The essay was recently published by Prickly Paradigm Press (2021).
 He is also beginning work on a project exploring alcohol consumption as a site for thinking about the problem of freedom, regulation, and the self (in southern Africa and beyond).